 Northern Gateway Export Loading & Logistics Study for a West Coast Port (2010)

 Darryl Anderson of Wave Point Consulting was a senior seaport and shipping consultant for a B2B port sector research project involving an export customer trade and logistics needs and opportunities assessment with the goal of increasing market share.
 Project tasks included sample selection, in-person and executive telephone interviews, data analysis and the development of client recommendations.
 Interview instruments captured qualitative and quantitative data for assessing the factors affecting a representative group of current and potential customers (shipping lines, shippers, 3PL/Freight Forwarders, etc.) decision-making criteria for providing service to, or using a specific port.
 Identification and analysis of critical factors influencing container lines’ equipment allocation decisions were also conducted.
-Client value-added: a more robust understanding of import export requirements based on global supply chain decision-making criteria.
+The port industry client developed a more robust understanding of import export requirements based on global supply chain decision-making criteria.
 Opportunities for improving customer service through supply chain reconfiguration or the provision of new services were identified.
-Prioritized export cargo opportunity list to support marketing efforts and infrastructure planning and investments decision-making aligned with trade & logistics market requirements.
+Prioritized export cargo opportunity list to support port marketing efforts and infrastructure planning and investments decision-making were aligned with trade and logistics market requirements.
 As a result, loaded TEU container exports through the port more than doubled.